Plymouth Church, Des Moines, Iowa: History

 Plymouth Church was formed in Des Moines on December 6, 1857.
 It was started by eleven men and women who signed the “Articles of Government and Faith of the Congregational Churches.”
 The first church building was a small frame building on Court Avenue.
 In 1864 the church had 66 members and moved to the northeast corner of Seventh and Locust Streets.

 Under the leadership of Reverend A.L.
 Frisbie, 1871–1899, a new church was built in 1877 at the Northeast corner of 7th and Locust, this was Plymouth's first real church.
 Pastor Frisbie and his wife Martha were both active in the anti-slavery and suffrage movements.
 During his service as pastor, three groups went into the Des Moines community to form new congregations: Pilgrim, North Park and Greenwood churches.
 In 1900 the church planned a new grand building at Eighth and Pleasant Streets downtown.
 The church was built on what came to be known as "Piety Hill."
 Parking became a problem at the downtown location as the church grew to 1300 members.
 Under pastor Frances VanHorn a new church was built at 8th and Pleasant Street.
 An advertisement from 1909 mentions a sermon entitled "Lincoln's Religion, the religion of Jesus and Ours - for big hearted, broad minded folk."
 During World War I a fourth neighborhood church, Waveland was started.

 In 1919 there were three Congregational churches in Des Moines: Greenwood at 35th and Grand pastored by Rev. J. P. Burling; Plymouth at 8th and Pleasant pastored by J.E.
 Kirbye; and Waveland Park at 1117 42d Street pastored by H. J. Sealey.
 The current Plymouth Church building has three rooms honoring these early congregations: Waveland, Greenwood and Burling.

 When Dr. Burtis MacHatton came to Plymouth, he found the 8th Street building to be “bursting at the seams.”
 In 1925 the city wished to extend Eighth Street through to Keosauqua Way and the church property was acquired by the city.
 The new building opened in 1927 with a similar gothic style and stained glass windows moved from the old church.
 The old church site is now part of the Principal building complex.

 The building committee decided to build a new church on the western outskirts of Des Moines at 41st and Ingersoll.
 The four neighborhood churches, North Park, Pilgrim, Greenwood and Waveland joined with Old Plymouth to build the new large church at a cost of $475,000.
 Since that time, the church has undergone two major expansions.

 Stoddard Lane is remembered by the congregation as the Pastor who carried Plymouth through the depression and World War II.
 He promoted chose the Motto still used by the Plymouth congregation, “We agree to differ, resolve to love, unite to serve.”

-In 1957 the Congregational Church and the Evangelical and Reformed Church merged to form the United Church of Christ.
+In 1957 the Congregational Christian Churches and the Evangelical and Reformed Church merged to form the United Church of Christ.
 The congregation was affiliated with the new church at this time.